rscode999/cnet/documentation/rules.md

 Examples:
 - `set_value(Value new_value)`, to change the private field `value`
 - `add_element(Element new_element)`, to append `new_element` to the end of an indexed sequence
-- `set_element_at(int index, Element new_element)`, to change the element at `index` to `new_element` in an indexed sequence
+- `set_element_at(int index, Element new_element)`, to change the element at `index` to `new_element` in an indexed sequence.
+Note how the index parameter is listed first.

-Class names and method parameter names should use no abbreviations.
+Class names and method parameter names ideally should use no abbreviations.
 Example: Choose `update_parameters(const Object& object)` instead of `update_params(const Object& obj)`.
 You may use abbreviations if the full name will make the class unwieldy or confusing.
+Example: `BatchSGD` is preferred over `BatchStochasticGradientDescent`

 In case of naming conflicts between parameters, method names, and class fields, the class field should take the abbreviated or less verbose name.